 - Changes to academic schedule;

 - Temporary delay of graduation or other academic progress;

 - Restriction on the student's presence in University buildings, on University property, and/or at University events.

 Students can request an interim measure review to be conducted.
 The student's request for the review must be submitted to the Office of Student Conduct in writing and include an explanation as to why they believe there is no cause for the interim measure, or that the cause no longer exists.
 The student may include additional information not available at the time the interim measure was imposed in their written statement.

-The University reserves the right to suspend a student, summarily and without notice, if in the judgment of the President of the University or the President's representative a student's presence would constitute a continuing danger to the person himself/herself, other persons or property, or that the operation of the University would be seriously impaired.
-In the case of temporary suspension, the student will be given written notice of the charges against him or her following the conclusion of any related invesitgations and a hearing before a Hearing Officer will be held within three (3) business days.
-The hearing will be conducted according to procedures outlined in section 5.2.3 of this document.
+The university reserves the right to suspend a student, summarily and without notice, if in the judgment of the President of the university or the President's representative a student's presence would constitute a continuing danger to the person himself/herself, other persons or property, or that the operation of the university would be seriously impaired.
+In the case of temporary suspension, the student will be given written notice of the charges against him or her following the conclusion of any related invesitgations and a hearing before a Hearing Officer will be held as soon as possible considering the complexities of the matter and the status of any related criminal proceedings.